connorbrett/tutor-queue/deploy.md

 Ask one of the tutor coords for access to the tutor-queue repo and following [this](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) guide to use Github's personal access tokens to log in from the command line.

 Coming soon...

+# Using PM2
+## Pre-steps
+You may need to give yourself access to the tutor-queue folder on the VM.
+Run `sudo usermod -a -G tutor-admins $USER` You will also need to setup an ssh between the VM and github, look through https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent.